brendt/stitcher.io/src/content/blog/2021-08-25-how-rational-are-you-really.md

 I've asked this question maybe three or four times over the years, and I consistently get the same answer from a large group of respondents: they use the full class name, so that they don't have to scroll to the top of the file to know what they are dealing with.

 My response, time and time again, has been: so what about real types?
 Property types, argument types, return types?
-Do you also use the full class name in those cases?
+Do you use the full class name in those cases as well?

 ```php
 class Bar